ibm-cloud-docs/cephaas/about_api.md

 ### Bucket operations
 {: #api-bucket-ops}

-These operations create, delete, get information about, and control behavior of buckets.
+These operations create, delete, get information about, and control the behavior of buckets.

 | Bucket operation        | Note                                                                            |
 |:------------------------|:--------------------------------------------------------------------------------|